ngs-docs/angus/MacManes_MapQuest.rst

 Map Quest
 ================================================

-I am going to give you some data and a genome, I want you to quality trim and map using the Trimming lecture and the Mapping Lecture.
+I am going to give you some data and a genome (well, 500Mb of the genome), I want you to quality trim and map using the Trimming lecture and the Mapping Lecture.

 ** Launch an AMI.
 For this exercise, try a **c4.4xlarge** with a 200Gb EBS volume.